 Support the hospital with a donation that helps kids get the care they need.

-Generally, your child will be admitted to Bader 5 following a medical and psychiatric evaluation in response to a "crisis" (e.g., thoughts of hurting).
-The admission will be completed by a nurse and one of the clinicians on the unit, who may or may not be your child's ongoing clinician depending on the time of day or the day of the week that your child comes to our unit.
+Generally, your child will be admitted to the IPS following a medical and psychiatric evaluation in response to a "crisis" (e.g., thoughts of hurting).
+The admission process involves a few different steps, and some parts may vary depending on the time of day or the day of the week that your child comes to our unit.
 Here are the basic steps that you can expect:

-We treat children from ages eight to 18 years old.
+We treat children from ages 8 to 17 years old.

 The unit is divided into two age groups:

-1. Children between the ages of eight and 12 are in the school-age program.
+1. Children between the ages of 8 and 12 are in the school-age program.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”